RotherOSS/doc-otobo-installation/content/installation.rst

 All is fine whem mpm_prefork already is enabled.

-Disable mpm_event when it is currently active
+Disable mpm_event when it is currently active.

 .. code-block:: bash